Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 A player has two possibilities while in a game:

-- Attack the other player's Nokemon, reducing his HP
+- Attack the other player's Nokemon, reducing his health points
-- Heal his own Nokemon, rising his HP
+- Heal his own Nokemon, rising his health points (up to the max number of health points he started with)

 Each one of those actions will be sent to the server.
 The server will do the calculations then send the results to the players.